andreiiiizz/C-Users-LAB2_PC5-PROJECTS-CS121LABACT3CS1203Group8/README.md

 # Code Description
 A plant management simulation that allows users to create, monitor, and maintain various plant types with features like growth tracking, health status, environmental effects, and data persistence.

+Users can choose among Tree, Flower, Cactus, and Fern to manage and maintain: